 Smokehouse Pictures(owned by Grant Heslove and George Clooney) are producing the film along with Syndicate Entertainment and Anonymous Content.
 Filming starts on October 2019.

 Happy 4th of July everybody.
 I hope you're enjoying this day with your loved ones.
-And while you're at it, I would suggest you see Netflix's The Perfection.
-Before you go see it, get to know the mastermind of brilliant horror/thriller film, Mr. Richard Shepard.
+Here is an interview from the mind of Mr. Richard Shepard.
 He has worked on such movies like The Matador, The Hunting Party, I knew it was you, and Dom Hemingway.
 He also worked on television shows such as Ugly Betty, 30 Rock, Girls, The Twilight Zone,and Sweetbitter.
-So, read his experience with his latest film The Perfection and go watch it.
+So, read his experience with his latest film The Perfection.

 1. What is your favorite Brian De Palma movie?
 And have you met him in person?